zzwerling/ai-dating-profile-review/README.md

 # AI Social Media Profile Toolkit 💘🤖

 > ⚠️ **Note:** The live demo is currently offline.
 The full codebase is available and easily deployable via Docker.
-Please refer to the README for setup instructions.

 **AI Social Media Profile Toolkit** is a full-stack web application that helps users optimize their online social profiles using GPT-powered tools.
 It currently includes: